hlascelles/karina_personal_website/_posts/notes/2025-03-14-thoughts-on-food.md

 Everything has a texture, so the key to good cooking is providing texture contrast in a dish.
 I thought I don't care about textures, until I tried meal-replacement drinks and Taiwanese slimy food.

+what's in ingredients + Browning, mallard, caramelisation

 ### veg and vegan

+Omit, substitute or...fond those 3 words

+Aubergine instead of meat, has no protein, but bean mash does.

 I make great vegan food, because I'm not vegan.

 fats!